observablehq/framework/docs/reactivity.md

 <div class="note">Implicit <code>await</code> only applies <i>across</i> code blocks, not <i>within</i> a code block.
 Within a code block, a promise is just a promise.</div>

-For example, below `FileAttachment.json` returns a promise, and so the value of `volcano` is a promise.
+For example, below `FileAttachment.json` returns a promise, and so the value of `volcano` inside the code block is a promise.

 ```js echo
 const volcano = FileAttachment("volcano.json").json();